madprops/gifmaker/README.md

 For example: `--input="/path/to/file.gif" --remake --width=500 --delay=300`

 For instance, you can use this to change the `width` or `delay` of a rendered file.

 ---

-> framelist = Type: str | Default: None

-The specific list of frame indices to use.

-The first frame starts at `0`.

-For example `--framelist="2 ; 5 ; 2 ; 0 ; 3"`

-It will use those specific frames.

-It also defines how long the animation is.

-This defines the available pool of frames but `order` is still respected.

----

-> filteropts = Type: str | Default: None

-This defines the pool of available filters to pick randomly.

-This applies when `filter` is `random` or `random2`.

-For example: `--filteropts="hue1 ; hue2 ; hue3"`

----